 Masturbation addiction is when you’ve lost control of your sexual impulses and actions.
 Masturbation has become something you can’t control and want to do all the time.

-If you have an addiction, you experience real consequences for your compulsive sexual behaviors.
+If you have an addiction, you experience real consequences for your compulsive sexual behavior.
 It begins to affect your work and relationships negatively.
 You start feeling guilty or ashamed of your behavior.
 Then you try to stop and realize you can’t.

 Signs and Symptoms of Masturbation Addiction